Federal Work Study

 - Student obligations:

-FWS students who work at an Empire State College location will be paid $10 per hour.
+FWS students who work at an Empire State College location will be paid based upon New York State agency regulations.
 The rate of pay may be increased at the discretion of the supervisor.
 Skilled work for which the student is qualified is paid according to an appropriate rate for the type of work being done.
-Students working under the America Reads program will be paid $12 per hour.
+Students working under the America Reads program will be paid $18 per hour.
 Students working at an off-campus agency (non-America Reads) must negotiate the rate of pay with the agency.
-Federal Work Study students must be paid at least the federal minimum wage (currently $7.25 per hour) and cannot exceed $17.91 per hour.
+Federal Work Study students must be paid at least the federal minimum wage and cannot exceed $19.90 per hour.

 Once a student is approved for Federal Work Study and all the necessary paperwork is completed, the student will be forwarded timesheets and a payroll schedule.
 Students should expect to receive their first paycheck up to five weeks after beginning work.
 If bi-weekly time sheets are submitted promptly, paychecks will be issued every two weeks.